Samantha Colas: Career

-On July 6, Colas was crowned as Miss Haiti 2018 at the Marriott Hotel.
-She succeeded outgoing Miss Haiti 2017 Cassandra Chery.
-As Miss Haiti, Colas represented Haiti at Miss Universe 2018 pageant in Bangkok, Thailand.
+On July 6, 2018, Colas was crowned as Miss Haiti at the Marriott Hotel.
+She succeeded the outgoing Miss Haiti 2017, Cassandra Chery.
+As Miss Haiti, Colas represented the country at the Miss Universe 2018 pageant in Bangkok, Thailand, however she was unable to place and was eliminated from the contest.
+During an interview with The Haitian Times, Colas stated that she entered the competition to gain a larger platform so she could gain support for her charitable causes.